PPTP vs SSTP vs OpenVPN vs L2TP vs IKEv2

 This really depends on the platform and device you happen to be using, as well as what you’re using your VPN for, but in general, OpenVPN is considered to be the very best VPN protocol.
 It’s the fastest option and the most secure too.
 Plus, with regular auditing and a huge community of advanced users looking for improvements and loopholes, it’s always getting better as time goes by.

-If, on the other hand, you want the utmost in security to protect your privacy and secure your data, even against intelligence agencies like the NSA, OpenVPN will be the strongest choice available to you.
+If, on the other hand, you want the utmost in security to protect your privacy and secure your data.
+OpenVPN will be the strongest choice available to you.
 So, in order to choose a VPN protocol type, you need to think about what kinds of online activity you’re going to engage in and what levels of speed and security you need.

 When it comes to security, VPNs like ExpressVPN and Cyber Ghost stand out ahead of the crowd.
 They offer a wide range of protocols for you to use, including the strongest options on the market.
 They also make use of the highest standards of encryption in order to keep your data safe, as well as coming with advanced features like kill switches to provide an extra layer of defense.